madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 ## Introduction

 There has been much written about open innovation and enablement of business ecosystems.
 These have been led by Chesborough[^f1] in his analysis of Xerox, Kodak and others.
-The argument he makes is that many of the household names of the industrial past are no longer with use because they kept to the concept of closed innovation.
+The argument he makes is that many of the household names of the industrial past are no longer with us because they kept to the concept of closed innovation.
 That is "if you want something doing right you had better do it yourself".

 Chesborough argues that by opening the process of innovation, and involving third parties, organisations are able to draw on expertise from other areas to improve their product or service.
 Rather than the competitve advantage being inside of the organisation the competitive advantage comes from leveraging the network around the organisation.